garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

 Implementing search process as per the dynamic conditions of entities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-To add query method to Repository method for searching the entities as per dynamic conditions, search process should be implemented by creating custom Repository interface and custom Repository class for the entity specific Repository interface.
+To add query method to Repository for searching the entities as per dynamic conditions, search process should be implemented by creating custom Repository interface and custom Repository class for the entity specific Repository interface.
 For method of creating custom Repository interface and custom Repository class, refer to ":ref:`custommethod_individual-label`".